jasonchongg/imgdupchecker/README.md

 ## Purpose

-Needed a simple way to detect duplicate images when working as a Junior Data Scientist at DataProphet.
+Needed a simple way to detect duplicate images when training computer vision models.
 Created a simple python script to do the job.

 ## How it works